MaxLeGrelle/Openhifi-frontend/README.md

   5) npm start to run it !
   6) Have fun and if you want to fully use OpenHifi don't forget to check the backend : https://github.com/MaxLeGrelle/OpenHifi-backend

-Created by : Max le Grelle, Thomas Lempereur, Jehan de Foy, Thomas Dorrekens.
+Created by : Jehan de Foy, Thomas Dorrekens, Max le Grelle, Thomas Lempereur.